Eric Chester: Student activist

-Chester attended the University of Michigan from 1964 to 1973, receiving a BA and a PhD in economics.
-He joined the Students for a Democratic Society (SDS) soon after coming to Ann Arbor.

-In the spring of 1965 he was among those answering the call of the Student Nonviolent Coordinating Committee (SNCC), going to Montgomery, Alabama, to demonstrate against Alabama's segregationist policies and the federal government’s unwillingness to end these policies.
-Later that summer he once again answered the call, going to Jackson, Mississippi, in support of people struggling against the segregationist policies of Mississippi.
-He spent 10 days in the Hinds County jail, in Mississippi.

-In October 1965 he was arrested in Ann Arbor, Michigan in the first draft board sit-in as part of one of the first acts of civil disobedience against the American government's warfare against the people of Viet Nam.
+In October 1965 he was arrested in Ann Arbor, Michigan, in the first draft board sit-in as part of one of the first acts of civil disobedience against the American government's warfare against the people of Vietnam.
 He served 15 days in the Washtenaw County Jail.

 He was one of several students who were reclassified for immediate induction into the army because of their participation in the sit-in.
 A landmark decision by the U. S. 2nd Circuit Court ruled that the draft could not be used to punish protestors.

 Chester helped to form the Radical Independent Party in Ann Arbor in 1970.
 RIP elected two members to the Ann Arbor City Council in April 1972.
-It later merged into the Michigan Human Rights Party (United States).
+It later merged into the Michigan Human Rights Party.

 Career and later activism

-Chester moved to Boston, Mass in 1973.
-He taught economics at the University of Massachusetts-Boston from 1973-1978, where he helped to organize the faculty-staff union, an affiliate of the National Education Association.
+Chester moved to Boston, Massachusetts, in 1973.
+He taught economics at the University of Massachusetts-Boston from 1973 to 1978, where he helped to organize the faculty-staff union, an affiliate of the National Education Association.
 He was also active in the New American Movement during this period.

-In 1978, Chester moved to Berkeley California.
+In 1978, Chester moved to Berkeley, California.
 He taught as an adjunct for a semester at San Francisco State University.
 He worked as a cab driver in San Francisco, where he became involved in protests by drivers opposed to a substantial increase in the number of cabs on the street.
 The protests won a significant roll-back.

 Chester joined the Socialist Party USA in 1980.
-He was the Socialist Party USA's candidate for Vice President in 1996.
+He was the Socialist Party USA's candidate for vice president in 1996.
 He campaigned for the Socialist Party USA's presidential nomination for the 2000, 2004 and 2008 elections, but lost to David McReynolds, Walt Brown and Brian Moore respectively.

-Chester returned to Boston in 1986.
-He was an active member of the Boston area Industrial Workers of the World.

-He moved to Montague, Mass in 1999 where he was active in the Socialist Party of Massachusetts (Western Mass Local).
-He twice ran for Congress from Massachusetts's First Congressional District, in 2002 and 2006.

-Chester moved to Washington’s Olympic Peninsula in the fall of 2007.
-He was active in protests against the Border Patrol’s decision to set up roadblocks along the only highway in the area.
+Chester moved to Washington's Olympic Peninsula in the fall of 2007.
+He was active in protests against the Border Patrol's decision to set up roadblocks along the only highway in the area.